-We have demonstrated that the introduction of an extrapolated surface temperature enables even a quite simplistic soil model to realistically estimate turbulent surface 25 fluxes and skin temperatures.
-The delay of fluxes during the daily cycle was greatly

-- provement in quality was somewhat more varied in comparison to EC measurements, as comparison of models and measurements is not straight forward.
-The improved $R^{2}(i)$ for smaller values of i shows that temporal shifts of the flux time series have been greatly reduced and the overall correlations are high.
-As with any natural system it is impossible to obtain complete data sets that capture the full amount of natural - variability.
-However, the modified model has been tested for a larger spectrum of en-10 vironmental conditions on the TP and produced reasonable results for both dry and moist conditions
+We have demonstrated that the introduction of an extrapolated surface temperature enables even a quite simplistic soil model to realistically simulate skin temperatures and thus to generate more realistic surface fluxes.
+The delay of fluxes during the daily cycle was greatly reduced, making the model usable for diurnal process studies.
+The total magnitude of fluxes is also much improved, when few and computationally cheap additional physically based processes are introduced.
+Comparing SEWAB with Hybrid, the RMSD for both fluxes and surface temperature is decreased by generally 40-60 %.
+The improvement in quality was somewhat more varied in comparison to EC measurements, as comparison of models and measurements is not straight forward.
+The improved $R^2(j)$ for smaller values of j shows that temporal shifts of the flux time series have been greatly reduced and the overall correlations are high.
+As with any natural system it is impossible to obtain complete data sets that capture the full amount of natural variability.
+However, the modified model has been tested for a larger spectrum of environmental conditions on the TP and produced reasonable results for both dry and moist conditions.

-We have shown that a rather simple soil surface model can efficiently calculate turbulent fluxes at a high temporal resolution when driven by realistic atmospheric condi-
+We have shown that a rather simple soil surface model can efficiently calculate turbulent fluxes at a high temporal resolution when driven by realistic atmospheric conditions.

-- tions.
 Nevertheless, it is quite clear that such an approach with extrapolated surface temperature needs careful model initialisation.
 The initial soil heat contents and therefore knowledge of soil temperature profiles is necessary.
-Due to the fact that the surface temperature in this study is a purely diagnostic quantity, there may still be some limitations such as a delayed or smoothed response to atmospheric forcing on very short - timescales, such as the feedback between passing boundary-layer clouds and the sur-20 face fluxes.
+Due to the fact that the surface temperature in this study is a purely diagnostic quantity, there may still be some limitations such as a delayed or smoothed response to atmospheric forcing on very short timescales, such as the feedback between passing boundarylayer clouds and the surface fluxes.
 The influence of surface fluxes and their dynamics to regional circulation will be investigated in a future study.

 Acknowledgements.
-This research was funded by the German Research Foundation (DFG) Priority Programme 1372 "Tibetan Plateau: Formation, Climate, Ecosystems" as part of the

-- Atmosphere Ecology Glaciology Cluster (TiP-AEG).
+This research was funded by the German Research Foundation (DFG) Priority Programme 1372 "Tibetan Plateau: Formation, Climate, Ecosystems" as part of the Atmosphere - Ecology - Glaciology Cluster (TiP-AEG).
 ITP data was provided through CEOP-AEGIS, which is a EU-FP7 Collaborative Project/ Small or medium-scale focused research project - Specific International Co-operation Action coordinated by the University of Strasbourg, France under the call ENV.2007.4.1.4.2: "Improving observing systems for water resource management."
-The authors would like to thank everyone who has contributed - to the collection of field data in one of the world's most remote regions.
-ADF acknowledges 30 iscussion Paper support from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 238366.
+The authors would like to thank everyone who has contributed to the collection of field data in one of the world's most remote regions.
+ADF acknowledges support from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 238366.
 AH acknowledges funding by the Fonds National de la Recherche (FNR-Luxembourg), under the grant BFR07-089 and support by the Cambridge European Trust (CET-UK).